adityachavan-rit/ittl/README.md

 # ittl
-These is my first Repositorie
+This is my first Repositories
 <br>
 Authore-Aditya